 Step 1- Qualifying for the Mortgage

 Before buying a home in San Diego, it is important that you qualify for a mortgage.
-It had been rather difficult in the past, yet it has gotten easier than it was a couple of years ago.
+Qualifying for a home loan has has gotten easier than it was a couple of years ago.
 It is important that you qualify as the first step before looking at homes.

 1-It’s important to start the pre-qualification process before looking at properties.

-2-The benefit is that the buyer will know beforehand exactly what they’re qualified to buy, what issues might need to be addressed upfront, and which items will be needed from the mortgage company when applying for the loan.
+2-The benefit is that the buyer will know beforehand exactly what they’re qualified to buy, and what issues might need to be addressed upfront.
+You will also get a list of items needed from your lender..